dmitriyratu/DiscourseKG/documentation/architecture.md

 All processing components inherit from `BaseEndpoint`, providing a standardized interface for data processing.
 Each endpoint implements the `execute()` method that takes a dictionary of input data and returns a standardized response format with success status, results, and metadata.

+**DiscoveryEndpoint** identifies and discovers political content sources, creating initial pipeline state records for items that need processing.
+It handles speaker-based discovery with date range filtering.

 **ScrapeEndpoint** handles web content extraction, currently using mock data generation but designed for future agent-based scraping implementation.
 It extracts transcript content from various political communication sources.

 **SummarizeEndpoint** processes raw transcript content to generate concise summaries using extractive summarization techniques.
 It maintains compression ratios and processing metrics for quality control.